-As described in the Overview to this report, the market channel for Vermont raw milk and its use by Vermont milk plants has been completely reconfigured over the past 40 years.
 Vermont milk plants now process and manufacture a substantial volume of milk in-state, which amounted to 1.65 billion pounds in 2019, pre-pandemic.
 Vermont dairy farms supplied over 80 percent of the plants' raw product supply.
 In addition to now serving as chief in-state supplier, this new supply pattern also means that only a minority of Vermont milk production pooled is now marketed out-of-state.
 This also is in marked contrast to the past, historic pattern of the export of 90 percent of Vermont's raw milk production to the Boston fluid milk marketplace.

 This transforming change raises questions about how a Vermont milk market over-order price regulation might best be devised, as compared to how such a regulation might have been structured by the Vermont Milk Commission in the past.
-Through Legislative Counsel and

-Leadership, the Task Force will obtain a scholarly academic legal opinion to advise on these questions.
-The Task Force will advance its assessment of this option after receipt of the legal opinion, and then supplement this Report and its recommendations to the General Assembly at that time.
+Through Legislative Counsel and Leadership, the Task Force will obtain a scholarly academic legal opinion to advise on these questions.
+The Task Force will advance its assessment of this option after receipt of the legal opinion and then supplement this Report and its recommendations to the General Assembly at that time.

-4. Legal Inquiry and Review of State Regulatory Pricing or Raw Milk Use Tax
+4. Raw Milk Use Tax

-The second option under consideration is the provision of dairy farm producer subsidy payments paid out of the State's general fund.
+The second option under consideration is the provision of dairy farm producer subsidy payments paid out of the State's General Fund.
 These payments would be supported in part by the statutory imposition of a handling fee on raw milk produced in Vermont and utilized by Vermont milk plants.
-The concept for this second option is derived from testimony received by the Task Force about the success and effectiveness of Maine's innovative tiered producer payment program.
+The concept for this second option is derived from testimony received by the Task Force about the success and effectiveness of Maine's innovative tiered producer payment program.3

 The Maine program provides for payments to be made to dairy farm producers from the Maine general fund in varying amounts.
 These varying amounts reflect four different "tiers" of production size.
-The different tiers represent the differing size of operation and their differing costs of production across the State as determined by a study conducted by the University of Vermont and then verified by the legislature.
+The different tiers represent the differing size of operation and their differing costs of production across the state as determined by a study conducted by the University of Vermont and then verified by the legislature.
 The payments make up the difference between each producer's FMMO price and the applicable producer tier target price.
 The payments thus adjust countercyclically to the monthly increases and decreases in change to the FMMO pricing series.
 This also means that no subsidy payment is made when the FMMO price exceeds a producer's tiered target price.